aws-samples/swift-chat/README.md

 - Encrypted API key storage
 - Minimal permission requirements
-- Local data storage only
+- Local-only data storage
 - No user behavior tracking
 - No data collection
 - Privacy-first approach

 ## App Build and development

-Firstly, clone this repo and run `npm i` to download the dependencies.
+First, clone this repository.
+All app code is located in the `react-native` folder.
+Before proceeding, execute the following command to download dependencies.

+> cd react-native && npm i

 ### Build for Android